sbernauer/breakwater/README.md

 owncast than exposes a Web UI where people can watch the game in a web-browser.
 Please note that the stream has a much higer delay compared to VNC and the fmmpeg command used internally consumes much CPU.
 Because of this the components are commented out by default, you need to comment them in!

+If you only want people to watch in their browser, use the web sink instead - it has a lower delay and doesn't need ffmpeg. owncast is still useful if you want an actual video stream, e.g. to embed it somewhere else or to archive it.

 ## Live streaming to internet services (e.g. Youtube, Twich)